janani-tamilarasan/ruby-coding-excercise/maths/README.md

           if n = 1 then return n
        - Return n * Factorial(n-1)
 **4. PALINDRONE NUMBER**
     What is PALINDRONE?
     A palindrome is something that remains the same when reversed.
     Ex: 121 -> Reverse string 121 -> actial and reverse string are same. so it is palindrone.
     Write a method that returns true if a number is a palindrome.

     Intutuon
       - Find the last digit and multiply by 10 with last digin to get the revesed numner. remove the last digit and assign to numm
     - Algorithm:
        - [OPTIONAL] Convert to given number string to integer with num if the given n is string.
        - Store the given num to actual_num
        - Set Revesed_num  = 0
        - Loop till num > 0
           - Find the last digit with mod
           - Find the reverse dighti , need to multiply with reverse digit and add the last digit
           - Divide the num with 10 and set num with the value
        - Fianlly check the reverse str is matches with actual string

     - Built-in methid
        - Compare actual_num with Revesed_num

+** ARMSTRONG NUMBER**
+    What is armstrong number?
+    An Amrstrong number is a number that is equal to the sum of its own digits each raised to the power of the number of digits.
+    ex:  153 -> (1*1) + (5*5) + (3*3) -> 1 + 25 + 9 => 153
+    Hence it is armstrong number

+    Intutuon
+      - Loop it and find the square root  of number length  and sum it and copmare with actual number
+      - Algorithm:(using recursion)
+        - Back up the given num to actual num
+        - Set sum with 0
+        - Loop till num > 0
+          - Find the last digit using mod
+          - Find the power with length using **
+          - Add sum with power
+          - Assign num/10 to num
+        - Fianlly Return sum is equal to actual num it is armstorng numer

+    - Built-in methid
+       - Using reduce